ryanGill8120/nlp-review-sentiment-analysis/README.md

 ### Modified LMU

-Prallelizing legendre memory unit training leverage the linear time-invariant (LTI) memory component of the LMU to construct a simplified variant that can be parallelized during training (and yet executed as an RNN during inference), thus overcoming a well known limitation of training RNNs on GPUs.
+Parallelizing legendre memory unit training leverage the linear time-invariant (LTI) memory component of the LMU to construct a simplified variant that can be parallelized during training (and yet executed as an RNN during inference), thus overcoming a well known limitation of training RNNs on GPUs.

 #### Main Idea